lynseahoss/Weather-Dashboard/README.md

 4. Click on past searches to display weather

-Issues I encountered and don't believe should be marked down:
+Issues I have encountered:
-1. The five day forecast was displaying 40 items - never had examples on how to grab a certain time and use it to limit the amount of days.
-Wasn't exposed to moment until this project.
+1. The five day forecast was displaying 40 items now it's not displaying.
+I broke it with one of my pushes.
+Was trying to compare in past commits but was unable to find the issue.
-2. The five day forecast isn't displaying anymore.
-I don't know what I did to break it in my last commit but in previous commits you'll see that it was working.